ibm-cloud-docs/sap/sap-power-virtual-server-ha-rhel-mz.md

 Alternatively, you can download the key as a JSON file, and place a copy of this file on both cluster nodes.
 Then set the `APIKEY` environment variable to a string that starts with the `@` character, followed by the full path to the key file.

-The second option is recommended.
+The second option is the preferred one.
 {: note}

 The following shows an example of the environment variables.